 One Reverse Mortgage is not just one of the largest lenders helping seniors access the equity in their homes, it is also one of the best.
-Established in 2001, and part of the Quicken Loans stable of lenders, One Reverse Mortgages has the experience and backing usually required to make any rundown of the best reverse mortgage companies.
+Established in 2001, One Reverse Mortgages has the experience and backing usually required to make any rundown of the best reverse mortgage companies (opens in new tab).

 A wider-than-usual array of loans and services is what makes One Reverse Mortgage stand out.
 Of the four different types of reverse mortgage on offer, its adjustable rate, fixed rate, and “for purchase” options might typically be found elsewhere.
 However, it is the Home Equity Loan Optimizer (HELO) that is considered the company’s flagship product.
 Designed to provide a home equity solution for seniors who may not qualify for a Federal Housing Administration (FHA) loan, HELO has higher lending limits, no property restrictions, and no mortgage insurance premium requirement.
 One Reverse Mortgage is licensed in all 50 states and currently operates in 47 - only those in Rhode Island, West Virginia and Vermont miss out.

 Service: Payout calculator, wide range of blog articles, generally good customer reviews

 One Reverse Mortgage’s website is clean, simple and brighter than most online lending platforms, but is essentially for information and research only.
 If you want to apply, you will need to call, and there is a promise to ring back within 24 hours if you don’t speak to someone straight away.

 Before making contact, you can use the reverse mortgage calculator to get an idea of the size of payout you could get.
 You only need to supply your home value, mortgage amount, zip code and age to get an immediate estimate - with no in-depth personal information or contact details required, you can look elsewhere, without fear of being chased up later.